maruffahmed/AlgoVisu/README.md

 - Clone this repo
 - Run `yarn` or `npm install`
-- Make sure you have install `Eslint` and `Prettier` VSCODE extension for better code format
+- Make sure you have install `Eslint` and `Prettier` VSCODE extension for better code format (Optional)
 - Run `yarn start` or `npm start`

 [Live Demo](https://algo-visu.vercel.app/)